-Lines 4-7.
-All pass-through entities must complete this section.
+Lines 4-7 (All pass-through entities required to file a Virginia return must complete this section).

 If the PTE conducted its business entirely within Virginia, and no income is allocated or apportioned elsewhere, then leave Lines 4 and 5 blank, repeat the amount from Line 1 on Line 6, and enter "100%" on Line 7.
+If the PTE conducted its business in Virginia and elsewhere, complete Schedule

-In all other cases, complete Schedule 502A first to determine the entries for Lines 4-7 as described below.
+502A first to determine the entries for Lines 4-7 as described below.
 See Schedule 502A and its instructions for more information on who is eligible to allocate and apportion income.
-If the PTE is electing the alternative method of apportionment for manufacturers for taxable years beginning on and after July 1, 2011, mark the box to the right of the allocation and apportionment heading.
+If the PTE is electing the alternative method of apportionment for manufacturers, mark the box to the right of the allocation and apportionment heading.

 Virginia law provides that dividends that are received are to be allocated to the state of commercial domicile, and that all other income must be apportioned as directed in Va.
-Code §§ 58.1-408 through 58.1-420.
+Code §§ 58.1-408 through 58.1-420, 58.1-422, 58.1-422.1, 58.1-422.2, 58.1-422.3, 58.1-422.4, or 58.1-422.5.
 Virginia law does not allow for subtractions from apportionable income based on separate or divisional accounting, or for the exclusion of non-Virginia investment income.
 Except as provided below, an alternative method of allocation and apportionment may not be used without prior written approval from the Department.